openxc/vi-firmware/docs/installation/bootloaders.rst

 is tested and working, and enables the LPC17xx to appear as a USB drive.
 See the documentation in that repository for instructions on how to flash the bootloader (a JTAG programmer is required).

-Once you have a compiled firmware ``.bin`` file (either from an OEM or compiled from source), hold down the bootloader button on the board and attach the USB connector to your computer.
-When the LPC17xx drive appears, delete the existing firmware file and copy the new one.
-Eject the device and power cycle it - you should not be running the freshly compiled firmware.